AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/delegate-signature.md

 ---
 # Delegating to someone else

-In this video tutorial, learn to use the delegator role to send a document to an intermediary who can then route the document for signature.
+Learn to use the delegator role to send a document to an intermediary who can then route the document for signature.

 >[!VIDEO](https://video.tv.adobe.com/v/17366?hidetitle=true)